andrewvallejo/only-devs/README.md

 ## Features

+ - Ability to view **50**+ web development interview question cards and view a detailed page with answers forum
+ - Complete backend that is connected through the [only-devs-api](https://github.com/andrewvallejo/only-devs-api)
+ - Ability to share answers to questions with the world
+ - Live search bar to search question by keyword
+ - Ability to rate an answer and see the current rating
  - Random interview question which may be answered or shuffled
- - Ability to view 50+ interview question cards and view a detailed page with answers forum
- - User may upvote or downvote answers
  - Completely dynamic and fluid media queries
- - 100% test coverage with Cypress

 ## Installation & Start
 Clone the project and install dependencies